putuoka/c4it-blog/content/posts/2018/003-dotnet-conf-ita-2018/article.md

 ---
 title: "A few things I learned at .NET Conference Italia 2018"
 path: "/blog/dotnet-conference-italia-2018"
-tags: ['dotNET', 'CSharp', 'MISC', "MainArticle"]
+tags: ["dotNET", "CSharp", "MISC", "MainArticle"]
 featuredImage: "./cover.jpg"
 excerpt: "Some of the things I learned at .NET Conf Italia: interfaces and abstract classes, Blazor, C# default interfaces and .NET Core on Samsung TV"
 created: 2018-10-29
 updated: 2018-10-29
 ---

 Friday, October 26th, 2018 I attended the .NET Conference in Milan, Italy.
-It was an event organized by [ASP Italia](http://www.aspitalia.com "ASP Italia website" ), with the sponsorship of Microsoft and [Icubed](https://icubed.it/ "Icubed website").
+It was an event organized by [ASP Italia](http://www.aspitalia.com "ASP Italia website"), with the sponsorship of Microsoft and [Icubed](https://icubed.it/ "Icubed website").

 The conference was about the news in the .NET world: .NET Core 2.x, Azure, C# 8 and Blazor and so on.